kubewarden/docs/docs/operator-manual/airgap/02-install.md

 ## Save policies in your workstation

-[kwctl](https://github.com/kubewarden/kwctl/releases) version v1.3.1 or above is required for this step.

 1. Add all the policies you want to use in a `policies.txt` file.
 Example: (TODO add link to default policies.txt once it is available)
 ```